mohamed-afk420/Pi-In-The-Sky/README.md

 ## 2/10/23-2/16/23
 Have the parachute launching properly and have the 3D printed wings working.
 Changed wings into a ring with slots for disposible wings.
 Had to measure cardboard so the slits would work.
 Ring should fit over 2 liter bottle.
 ## 2/22/23/-3/1/23
 Make slots for the 3D printed part and attach the wings on to it and have a new parachute.
+Test if disposible wings are the correct choice for our rocket wings.